I follow Ravi Vakil's rules about

 letters of recommendation.
 Please read them if you want me to write you a letter.

 about the boundary of the Kollár-Shepherd Barron-Alexeev's compactification of the moduli space of quintic surfaces.

-extending deformation theory results of Horikawa to the stable case,
+extended deformation theory results of Horikawa to the stable case, etc.

 Alex Levin → University of Vermont.

 Alex proved that the dual simplicial complex of the Naruki space of cubic surfaces (see ) is

 shellable, and in particular homeomorphic to a bouquet of 3-dimensional spheres.

 combinatorial information about hypertrees not covered in .

 Ilya's C++ program found all hypertrees with